Here’s where all the COVID-19 vaccine candidates currently stand

 University of Oxford and AstraZeneca

-Status: Phase 3; emergency use in the UK and India
+Status: Phase 3; emergency use in the UK, India, and other countries

 For this vector vaccine, researchers selected an adenovirus that typically infects chimpanzees to ferry the SARS-CoV-2 genes into human cells.